 19th Century Courtyard: This tour includes a visit to the courtyard of the Historic Hermann-Grima House.
 This courtyard includes the intact slave quarters and kitchen of the house, typical of the French Quarter in the 1800's.
 The Hermann-Grima House was built in 1831 when the sugarcane and cotton industries of Louisiana were at their zenith.
 This courtyard will certainly give you an idea of the wealth and power that elite Creole families enjoyed before the Civil War.

-- This tour lasts 2 hours and begins at 12 pm each day.
+- This tour lasts 2 hours and usually begins at 9:30 am or 12 pm each day.
+Please see calendar above for exact times.
 Private tours and field trips can also be scheduled.
 (Call 504.517.4324 or email firstname.lastname@example.org)

-- The cost $25 per adult and $16 per child (ages 7-17).
-This includes the cemetery and Hermann-Grima House courtyard entrance fees.
+- The cost $30 per adult and $18 per child (ages 7-17).
+This includes the fee to enter the Hermann-Grima House courtyard.

 - The tour begins at Henriette Delille Square (behind Saint Louis Cathedral).
 The starting point information will be sent with confirmation of your reservation.